ppad-tech/sha256/README.md

 The aim is best-in-class performance for pure, highly-auditable Haskell code.

-Current benchmark figures look like (use `cabal bench` to run the benchmark suite):
+Current benchmark figures on my mid-2020 MacBook Air look like (use `cabal bench` to run the benchmark suite):

 ```
   benchmarking ppad-sha256/SHA256 (32B input)/hash